 As is to be expected, this building is state of the art.
 Of course, only materials and machines of the highest quality are used.
 And these are also installed with great care as you can see on the pictures.
 All stainless steel piping and stainless steel valves.
 Cleanly insulated with rock wool and metal cladding.
 Against heat loss in hot water or to avoid condensation on the outside of the pipes.

 There are 3 water and energy supply centres in the building.
 One in the basement, one on the 20th floor and one on the 40th floor.
 There are several reasons for this.
 On the one hand, it is not economical to pump water from the cellar 170 metres up to the top floor.
 170 meters of water column correspond to 17 bar counterpressure.
 On the other hand, the heat loss would be too great if hot water were circulated over such a distance.
 In each of these central units there are pumps, hot water boilers and a classic water treatment system to supply the apartments above.

 Despite the high quality of the materials used and the chemical water treatment, the stainless steel pipes have started to rust.
 This first manifested itself in the slightly brownish water on the washbasins.
-A few weeks later it also came to pitting food.
-Almost exclusively in horizontally laid cables.
-When we first visited the site, a piece of stainless steel pipe had to be replaced about every 2 months.
+A few weeks later it also came to pitting.
+Almost exclusively in horizontally laid pipes.
+When we first visited the site, about every 2 months a piece of stainless steel pipe had to be replaced becasue of pitting.